Remembering and honoring our veterans

 Americans have never wavered in our commitment to freedom, nor to help those who seek to be free.
 We have fought two World Wars for freedom.
 We have fought in Korea and Vietnam for freedom.
 We have fought a Cold War for freedom.
 And we fought in Desert Storm for freedom.
 Currently, our brave soldiers in Iraq and Afghanistan are engaged in a battle against tyranny, oppression, and terror.
 Not only are they fighting for our freedom and safety, but they are working to ensure the freedom and safety - indeed the very future - of those around the world.

-To honor our fallen heroes, and give thanks to our veterans still with us, many Americans from around the nation will participate in a National Moment of Remembrance.
-We ask everyone to participate.
-At 3 p.m. on May 30, please pause for one minute of remembrance and reflection to honor our military heroes.
+To honor our fallen heroes, and give thanks to our veterans still with us, we ask Americans from around the nation to pause on Monday and offer them a moment of remembrance, reflection and prayers.